tytydraco/yessleep/out/After_being_estranged_from_my_father_for_nearly_twenty_years_someone_mailed_me_his_urn_I_never_should_have_let_that_thing_into_my_home.md

 With all the force I could muster, I threw myself backward.
 There were the sickening snaps of tendons accompanied by the high-pitched crunching of knuckles, and then my spine hit the ground hard.
 Both of my fingers had been torn off, absorbed into the wax, leaving two bleeding stumps on my hand, fragments of bone jutting out of the ruptured flesh like marble gravestones.

 Adrenaline, thankfully, is an astounding painkiller.
-By the time I had scooped up Davey and we were in the car, accelerating away from that house, I didn’t feel a thing anymore.
+By the time I had scooped up Davey, put him in the car, and started accelerating away from that house, I didn’t feel a thing anymore.

 \- - - - -